 These loans are offered by several financial institutions for either agricultural or non-agricultural activities.
 Their term is much longer than short-term loans ranging from 18 months to 5 years.
 In 2017-18, NABARD refinanced nearly ₹65,240 crores to financial institutions and covered the concessional refinancing of ₹15,000 crores to the Regional Bank of India (RRB) and credit unions.

 RBI introduced RIDF as part of its NABARD program because it identified a shortage of loans to priority sectors needing assistance in rural development.
 Due to the focus on rural infrastructure development, ₹24,993 crores of loans were provided in FY17-18.

 It was introduced as part of the NABARD loan and provided financing for 99 irrigation projects and a loan of ₹22,000 crores.

 5. PMAYG or "Pradhan Mantri Awaas Yojana Gramin"

-Under this financial plan, NRIDA or the National Rural Infrastructure Development Agency requires household 2022 and the total amount of ₹9000 crores was consolidated.
+Under this financial plan, NRIDA or the National Rural Infrastructure Development Agency financed 9000 crores in 2022 towards household development.

 NABARD was established on July 12, 1982, by transferring the agricultural lending function of RBI and the refinancing function of the then Agricultural Refinancing Development Corporation.
 It was placed in national service by the late Prime Minister Smt.
 Indira Gandhi on November 5, 1982.
 The initial capital was ₹1000 crores, and the paid-in capital as of March 31, 2020, was ₹14800 crores.
 As a result of revising the equity capital structure between GOI and RBI, NABARD is now wholly owned by GOI.